turbot/steampipe-plugin-uptimerobot/docs/tables/uptimerobot_maintenance_window.md

   status = 0;
 ```

-### List the maintenance windows that have duartion more than 60 minutes
+### List maintenance windows with duration longer than than 60 minutes

 ```sql
 select